nmggithub/Kass/Sources/Mach/Core/Core.docc/Calling The Kernel.md

 The reason this function is called "call" and not "syscall" is that the vast majority of kernel calls in Mach are **not** system calls.
 More specifically, they do not interface with the CPU to enter "kernel mode", at least not directly.
 Instead, they send **Mach messages** to the kernel.
 When the kernel receives such a message, it will execute the requested call and return the result in a reply message.

+Due to this additional factor, these kernel calls can sometimes return an error code from an extended set of messaging return codes.
+This usually happens if something goes wrong in the messaging layer.
+These codes are not representable with [MachError](https://developer.apple.com/documentation/foundation/macherror), so this is a case where the library will throw an [NSError](https://developer.apple.com/documentation/foundation/nserror) instead.
+Again, both of these cases should be accounted for to ensure safe usage of these kernel calls.

-Technically, the functions these calls use to send the messages do eventually make a system call through what is called a **Mach trap**.
+Technically, the functions these calls use to send the messages *do* eventually make a system call through what is called a **Mach trap**.
 However, the underlying Mach trap is conceptually different enough from the kernel calls that utilize it that the latter are better described as "kernel calls" instead of "system calls".

-Anyway, due to this additional factor, these kernel calls can sometimes return an error code from an extended set of messaging return codes.
-This can happen if something goes wrong in the messaging layer.
-These codes are not representable with [MachError](https://developer.apple.com/documentation/foundation/macherror), so this is a case where an [NSError](https://developer.apple.com/documentation/foundation/nserror) will be thrown instead.
+The execution only drops into kernel mode to send the message, not to directly execute the code of the requested kernel call.

 ## Advanced Kernel Calls